cassiozen/mithryn-ttrpg/gm guide.md

 - **Attacks Are Simple:** Attacks don’t ask “did I hit?” — instead, damage dice are rolled directly.
 - **Reactions:** PCs can act outside of their turn (e.g., to help an ally or interpose themselves).
 If a player uses a reaction, they begin their next turn with **only one action instead of two**.

 ### Tips for Running Combat

 - **Keep Track of Reactions.** If a PC takes a Reaction, remember they start their next turn with only one action.
+- **Defense Is Public**.
+Enemies’ DF is known after the first exchange (or immediately if the GM prefers).
+Players should always know the number they’re aiming for.
 - **Use the Environment.** Give zones descriptive names (*Collapsed Archway, Burning Brazier, Flooded Chamber*).
 Encourage players to interact with them.
 - **Assume characters move and act smartly.** They will avoid obvious hazards or unneeded opportunity attacks.
 Don’t surprise the players with gotchas.
 - **Offer Surrender.** Enemies can flee, yield, or bargain.
 Not every fight needs to end in blood.
 These choices create more story.